Kung Lao: Reception

+Some critics have condemned the Mortal Kombat series racist, especially regarding its Asian characters.
+Guy Aoki, the president of the advocacy group Media Action Network for Asian Americans, rebuked Mortal Kombat II in 1994 for allegedly perpetuating existing stereotypes of Asians as martial arts experts including Kung Lao, Liu Kang, among others.
+Allyne Mills, publicist for the game's publisher Acclaim Entertainment, answered: "This is a fantasy game, with all different characters.
+This is a martial arts game which comes from Asia.
+The game was not created to foster stereotypes."
+The characters' racial diversity and the inclusion of female characters were also criticized by the psychologists Patricia Marks Greenfield and Rodney R. Cocking in their 1996 book Interacting with Video, writing they "cannot assume that this greater diversity represents a more progressive identity politics, for one could argue that it merely increases the racist and sexist potential of the individual fights."
+In his 2022 book Mortal Kombat: Games of Death, David Church noted Kung Lao among Mortal Kombat IIs "nonwhite upper-tier characters" while exploring the topic of racial stereotyping in fighting games.

 The character's finishing moves have been positively received throughout his series appearances. with Jeff Gerstmann of GameSpot finding his original "Hat Split" Fatality from Mortal Kombat II was a classic move.
 Moreover, K. Thor Jensen of UGO called it one of the most gruesome finishing move in video games, and Complex ranked it fifth in their listing of the "50 Craziest Video Game Fatalities". while Den of Geek rated the finisher among the best from MKII, praising both the animation and gore.
 Meanwhile, Kung Lao's "Buzzsaw" Fatality was considered among the best from the 2011 reboot game, and was cited as a factor in the game being banned in Australia.
 Mortal Kombat co-creator Ed Boon commented that it was "probably the most painful-looking Fatality ever made".